spack/spack-tutorial/tutorial_basics.rst

 for now you will be able to install the rest of the packages in the tutorial from a binary cache using the same ``spack install`` command.
-By default this will install the binary cached version if it exists and fall back on installing from source.
+By default this will install the binary cached version if it exists and fall back on installing from source if it does not.

 Spack's spec syntax is the interface by which we can request specific configurations of the package.
 The ``%`` sigil is used to specify